-Cameron Hughes is a “négociant” in other words a wine trader that acquires quality wines from different good California and Oregon producers (as well as other wine producing areas of the world) in bulk, barrels and even unlabeled bottles and either blends them in proprietary blends or just bottles and sells the best vintages under the Cameron Hughes name.
-There are 30 or more assorted wine releases each year, the recently received 2016 Meritage, for example, is a red blend from a top Oakville estate.
+From Italy, we now move to California and I will talk about Cameron Hughes wines.
+As I mentioned in another article, Cameron Hughes is a “négociant” in other words a wine trader that acquires wines from different California and Oregon producers (as well as other wine producing areas of the world) in bulk and either blends them in proprietary blends or just bottles and sells the vintages under the Cameron Hughes label.

 To your health!

 © September 2019 LuxuryWeb Magazine.
 All rights reserved.